manuwarfare/photoshopCClinux/README.md

 </details>

 ## :hotsprings: Uninstall
-to uninstall photoshop you can use the uninstaller script with commands below
+To uninstall photoshop you can use the uninstaller script with commands below

 ```bash
 chmod +x uninstaller.sh